loyd/top-type-sizes/README.md

 ```sh
 $ RUSTFLAGS=-Zprint-type-sizes cargo +nightly build -j 1 > type-sizes.txt
 ```
+* It should be a fresh build without cache.
+Otherwise, part of info will be lost.
 * `-Zprint-type-sizes` requires the nightly compiler.
 * `-j 1` is required to avoid incorrect shuffled output.